city72/city-72/README.md

   1. Create a [heroku account](http://www.heroku.com) (if you don't already have one)
   2. Install the Heroku Toolbelt on your computer & login
       * Step 2 and 3 of the [heroku quickstart guide](https://devcenter.heroku.com/articles/quickstart)
   3. Add your credit card information to your heroku account.
-If you are just testing the site you can choose free options below.
-NOTE: The free version of the site on Heroku is not recommended for the public launch of your City72 site that may experience a high volume of traffic during an emergency.
+This is required in order to verify your account so that you can use add-ons.
+  4. You may need to add a public key to your heroku account.
+For instructions, read about [adding keys](https://devcenter.heroku.com/articles/keys) on Heroku.

 #### Configure an application on Heroku with 2 dynos

 First, go to your heroku account and create an application to be used for the project.
 When asked for the number of `web dynos` to be used in your application select `2`.
 Two dynos is the recommended setting for your application in order to keep the app reliable and responsive to traffic.

 For testing purposes, you can choose an application with no extra dynos.
 NOTE: Sites with no extra dynos "go to sleep" and can be slow to wake up.
 So, this free level of service is not appropriate for the public launch of your site.
-For the full launch of your site, create an application with at least two dynos.

 #### Configure the Heroku App for your project